What to bring

 The Creative Map of Seyðisfjörður points out places that could be of relevance and inspiring during the residency period.

-Artists-in-residence can apply to exhibit in the Bookshop – projectspace: a basic “white cube” gallery-/project space.
+Artists-in-residence can propose to an exhibition or open house near the end of their stay.
 We also arrange artist talks, lectures, workshops and other activities, upon request.
-Artists-in-residency are also encouraged to engage in the Art Class held by Skaftfell for the older primary school children in town.
+Artists-in-residence are also encouraged to engage in the Art Class held by Skaftfell for the older primary school children in town.

 More information about the town and its surroundings can be found at www.visitseydisfjordur.is